patrick-motard/dotfiles/README.md

 ## setup-run
 This will run `.local/bin/setup/install`, which includes several installation commands.
 Use this command to install pacman & AUR packages required by the dotfiles.
-This command also updates your pacman.
+For updating, usedthe `update` alias.

 ## setup-edit
 Run this command if you would like to edit the setup file. (i.e. you want to install new packages)